nanocurrency/nano-docs/docs/running-a-node/configuration.md

 * Various other wallet and resource-heavy operations

 !!! danger "Dangerous RPC calls controlled by `enable_control`"
 	Due to the sensitive or dangerous nature of these calls, **caution should be used when considering setting `enable_control` to `true`** in your config file.
-It is highly recommended to **only enable this when RPC ports are listening exclusively to local or loopback IP addresses** or other measure are put in place outside the ndoe to limit RPC access to dangerous calls.
+It is highly recommended to **only enable this when RPC ports are listening exclusively to local or loopback IP addresses** or other measure are put in place outside the node to limit RPC access to dangerous calls.
 For more details see the [Node Security page](/running-a-node/security).

 ---